VictorWondermega/za-woo-tabcalc/README.md

 - [ ] Learn and add i18n / translations
 - [ ] Extract View from class
 - [ ] Add admin part for editing settings
-- [ ] Learn how and add composer installation
+- [ ] Learn how and add composer and webpack